-- Ensuring that the procedure is carried out properly - Ensuring that the rights of both complainant and respondent are protected and that both parties have an equal opportunity to present relevant witnesses and other evidence - Advising and providing information to the complainant and respondent, including information on counseling and victim services available both on and off campus - Investigating complaints - Requesting access to pertinent documents - · Maintaining a record of each case.
+- ensuring that the procedure is carried out properly - ensuring that the rights of both complainant and respondent are protected and that both parties have an equal opportunity to engage the resolution procedures - advising and providing information to the complainant and respondent, including information on counseling and victim services available both on and off campus

+- investigating complaints as defined by the procedures

+- · requesting access to pertinent documents

+- · maintaining a record of each case.

 The Director may receive initial inquiries, reports, and requests for consultation and counseling on an informal basis.
 Assistance will be available whether or not a formal complaint is under consideration or even possible.
 It is the responsibility of the Director to respond to all such inquiries, reports, and requests as soon as possible and in a manner appropriate to the particular circumstances.
 This response may include interim measures to protect the parties during the investigation process.
-Such interim measures will not disproportionately impact the complainant.
+Such interim measures will not disproportionately impact the complainant or respondent.

-Individuals who believe that they have been harassed or otherwise discriminated against in violation of this policy should contact the Director.
+Individuals who believe that they have been harassed or discriminated against in violation of this policy should contact the Director.
 Responsible employees who observe or become aware of incidents of discrimination and harassment, including sexual harassment, sexual assault, and sexual violence, are obligated to report this information to the Director.
 A "responsible employee" is an employee with the authority to take action to redress the harassment/discrimination, who has the duty to report harassment or any other misconduct by students or employees to appropriate college officials, or an individual who a student or employee could reasonably believe has this authority or responsibility.
 In the event that the Director is alleged to have discriminated against an individual in violation of this policy, the incident should be reported directly to the President's Office.